suresh466/mcguru/README.md

 **Questions** = [q2,q3,q1]
 2nd iteration:
 ```
-q2.answer = b and my answer was a:
+q2.answer = b but my answer was a:
     q2.right_count = 1
     q2.wrong_count = 1
 q3.answer = c but my answer was a: